 Downhole logging was conducted in Hole U1586D with the triple combo tool string between 84.6 (bottom of the pipe) and 255.3 mbsf.
-Comparison of the processed logging and core physical properties data reveal a good correlation in the NGR (Figure F16) and less so for density and MS. Four downhole formation temperature measurements were made in Hole U1586A.
-The calculated in situ sediment temperatures ranged from 4.27°C at 34.9 mbsf to 5.77°C at 120.4 mbsf, resulting in a geothermal gradient of 26.9°C/km.
+Comparison of the processed logging and core physical properties data reveal a good correlation in the NGR (Figure F17) and less so for density and MS. Four downhole formation temperature measurements were made in Hole U1586A.
+The calculated in situ sediment temperatures resulted in a geothermal gradient of 26.9°C/km and a heat flow of 32.0 m W/m2, which are slightly lower than the published value for the region.

 Stratigraphic correlation among holes at Site U1586 was accomplished using Correlator software.
-Tie points were established using L\ color reflectance, MS, and the blue channel extracted from the color images (RGB-blue).
-A splice was constructed from 0 to 320 m CCSF-A using four holes (U1586A-U1586D).
-The splice is complete except for one potential small gap in the upper Pliocene where overlap is equivocal.
+Tie points were established using L color reflectance, MS, and the blue channel extracted from the color images (RGB-blue).
+A splice was constructed from 0 to 320 m core composite depth below seafloor, Method A (CCSF-A) using four holes (U1586A-U1586D).
+The splice is complete except for one potential small gap in the Upper Pliocene where overlap is equivocal.
 Slump intervals noted by the sedimentologists were correlatable among all holes and have disturbed/removed variable amounts of intact stratigraphy.
-These include four in the middle to upper Pleistocene sequence and two in the upper Miocene.
+These include four in the Middle to Upper Pleistocene sequence and two in the Upper Miocene.
 Gaps in core recovery were evident when offset holes were compared and appear to correlate with sea state.
-For example, gaps of up to 4 m were noted in the XCB section of Hole U1586B, which was drilled during heavy swells.

 In summary, the preliminary age model based on biostratigraphy and magnetostratigraphy suggests that the sedimentary sequence recovered at Site U1586 spans the last 14 My.
-The combination of nearly continuous recovery, moderate sedimentation rates, clear cyclic variations in physical properties and sediment color, and a rich array of well-preserved calcareous microfossils suggest Site U1586 will provide an important record of North Atlantic surface and deepwater variability for the middle Miocene to Pleistocene.
+The combination of nearly continuous recovery, moderate sedimentation rates, clear cyclic variations in physical properties and sediment color, and a rich array of well-preserved calcareous microfossils suggest Site U1586 will provide an important record of North Atlantic surface and deepwater variability for the Middle Miocene to Pleistocene.

-Site U1587 (proposed Site SHACK-14A) is positioned at 3480 mbsl (Figure F19) and bathed today by a mixture of 75% North Atlantic Deep Water (NADW) and 25% LDW sourced from the Southern Ocean (Jenkins et al., 2015).
+Site U1587 is positioned at 3479 mbsl (Figure F20) and bathed today by a mixture of 75% North Atlantic Deep Water (NADW) and 25% LDW sourced from the Southern Ocean (Jenkins et al., 2015) (Figure F5).
 The mixing ratio of these water masses has changed in the past, as well as their vertical position in the water column, which has implications for ventilation and carbon storage in the deep Atlantic.
 Site U1587 is the second deepest site along the Expedition 397 bathymetric transect (paleo-CTD) and will be important for reconstructing changes in the physical and chemical properties of the deep eastern North Atlantic on both long and short timescales.